klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 ### Explanation

 While the Stream API is optimized for common patterns, there can be cases where pipelines can be quite inefficient, especially due to a lack of thoughtful design.
-Thus the statement that "stream pipelines automatically optimize performance” is not fully valid.
+Thus the statement "stream pipelines automatically optimize performance” is not fully valid.

 Let's look at a few key factors.

 #### 1. Lazy Evaluation vs Automatic Optimization

-As mentioned before, one key feature of streams is **lazy evaluation**.
-Intermediate operations like `filter`, `map`, and `sorted` are only executed when a terminal operation (e.g., `collect`, `reduce`, `forEach`) is invoked.
+As mentioned before, one key feature of streams is lazy evaluation.
+Intermediate operations like `filter`, `map`, `sorted` etc, are only executed when a terminal operation (e.g., `collect`, `reduce`, `forEach`) is invoked.
 This helps defer computation and potentially decrease the amount of work done in the pipeline.

-However, lazy evaluation on its own doesn’t mean the stream pipeline is automatically optimized for every scenario.
+However, lazy evaluation on its own does not mean that the stream pipeline is automatically optimized for every scenario.
 The Stream API does not inherently optimize the order or combination of operations.
 It just evaluates them in the order they have been declared.
-This means that poorly structured pipelines can lead to potential inefficiencies.
+This means that poorly structured pipelines can lead to performance inefficiencies.

 #### 2. Operation Order

 The sequence of operations in a stream pipeline can greatly affect performance, especially when working with large datasets requiring complicated transformations.

 For example, operations like `filter` reduce the number of elements passed down the stream.
-By setting the `filter` operation early in the pipeline, we can achieve a decrease in the workload for subsequent operations.
+By setting the `filter` operation early in a pipeline, we can achieve a decrease in the workload for subsequent operations.

 ```java
 Set<String> words = Set.of("ab", "abcd", "efgh", "cd", "klmn");